Course Outline

 Design Patterns

-• Object Creation
+• Object Creation Techniques

 • Static Methods and Fields

-• New Operator
+• The new Operator

 • Creation Patterns

-• Inheritance versus Composition / Pros and Cons
+• Inheritance versus Composition: Pros and Cons

 • Composite Pattern